 How do you post jobs?

 Serious applicants need details.
-It is nearly impossible to pitch when writers do not know your specific needs – such as topic, type of article, level of detail, intended audience.
+It is impossible to pitch properly when applicants do not know what you need.
+They need information such as topics, article type, level of detail, intended audience.

 You have your way of screening applicants but let’s compare notes.
 Here’s my process.

 - I always ask applicants to apply by email.
 Following instructions as provided is of utmost importance.
 Fail to do so, and they and up in the archive.